bozlab/survival-fairness-metrics/README.md

 ## Reproducibility

-- All analyses are conducted in R
+- All analyses are conducted in R.
-- Fixed random seeds are used
+- Fixed random seeds are used for reproducibility.
-- Scripts are modular and can be executed independently
+- Scripts are modular and can be executed independently.

 ---